nrfconnect/sdk-nrf/scripts/shell/ble_console/README.rst

 After configuring the Bluetooth daemon, you can pair with the device using the Bluetooth tools provided by your Linux vendor.
 For example, in Ubuntu simply go to :guilabel:`Settings` -> :guilabel:`Bluetooth`.

-After pairing successfully, you can start using BLE Console.
+After pairing successfully, you can start using Bluetooth LE Console.